javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 */!*
 ```

-Here, in both lines we first use the dot (`user1.admin`) to get `admin` property, because the user object must exist, so it's safe read from it.
+Here, in both lines we first use the dot (`userAdmin.admin` and `userGuest.admin`) to get `admin` property, because the user object must exist, so it's safe to read from it.

 Then `?.()` checks the left part: if the admin function exists, then it runs (that's so for `user1`).
 Otherwise (for `user2`) the evaluation stops without errors.